-A. Policy Compliance:Pool Purchase Orders, commodity agreements, and price schedules shall be established only when, pursuant to University policy, requirements for competition have been met, any negotiations have been conducted according to established guidelines, prices to be paid are reasonable in the particular circumstances, and approval as to form has been secured as necessary.
+C. Policy Compliance: Pool Purchase Orders, commodity agreements, and price schedules shall be established only when, pursuant to University policy,

-- B. Required Use:Items covered by Pool Purchase Orders shall not be purchased from other sources, unless the exception involves special delivery requirements, or there are substantial differences in specifications which preclude the use of the contract source.
+- requirements for competition have been met, any negotiations have been conducted according to established guidelines, prices to be paid are reasonable in the particular circumstances, and approval as to form has been secured as necessary. - D. Required Use: Items covered by Pool Purchase Orders shall not be purchased from other sources, unless the exception involves special delivery requirements, or there are substantial differences in specifications which preclude the use of the contract source.
 Such exceptions shall be approved by the campus Procurement/Supply Chain Director.
-Exceptions on any basis other than the above circumstances shall be approved by the Commodity Manager. - C. Exception Reports: Purchases from other than pool Purchase Order suppliers or commodity agreement sources shall be reported to the Commodity Manager.
-Such reports shall include copies of the purchase action. - D. Availability of Funds: Pool Purchase Orders shall be entered into only when the Commodity Manager has been assured that funds are available to cover the definite or guaranteed minimum quantities to be ordered. - E. Unsatisfactory Performance: Unsatisfactory, unusual, or significant supplier or product performance deficiencies shall be reported promptly to the Commodity Manager involved so that appropriate, timely action may be taken to correct the deficiency. - F. University Price Schedules: Such arrangements may be entered into to take advantage of special discounts on proprietary products or when a commodity agreement is not practical.
-When not established through the required competitive process, prices shall be reasonable and such agreements shall not be used in lieu of soliciting competition
+Exceptions on any basis other than the above circumstances shall be approved by the Commodity Manager. - E. Exception Reports: Purchases from other than pool Purchase Order suppliers or commodity agreement sources shall be reported to the Commodity Manager.
+Such reports shall include copies of the purchase action. - F. Availability of Funds: Pool Purchase Orders shall be entered into only when the Commodity Manager has been assured that funds are available to cover the definite or guaranteed minimum quantities to be ordered. - E.A.
+Unsatisfactory Performance: Unsatisfactory, unusual, or significant supplier or product performance deficiencies shallmust be reported promptly to the Commodity Manager involved so that appropriate, timely action may be taken to correct the deficiency. - F.B.
+UniversitySystemwide Price Schedules: Such arrangements may be entered intoSystemwide commodity managers produce systemwide price schedules to take advantage of special discounts on proprietary products or when a commodity agreement is not practical.
+When not established through the required competitive process, prices shall be reasonable and such agreements shall not be used in lieu of soliciting competitionSystemwide commodity managers must indicate if a systemwide price schedule is not competitively bid by submitting an SSPR form to justify lack of competition.
+Each location determines when additional documentation is needed at the local level to use a systemwide price schedule.